 6.1 The proposals set out in the Financial Implications raise complex issues as to the lawfulness of the proposed arrangements, the application of State Aid rules and the tax implications.
-Expert advice has been sought from private sector solicitors on these issues.
-Initial advice has been received and will be kept under review to ensure that as decision making proceeds to implement the proposals there are no conflicts with legal, State Aid or financial obligations.
+Expert advice has been sought from private sector solicitors on these issues and will be kept under review to ensure that as decision making proceeds to implement the proposals there are no conflicts with legal, State Aid or financial obligations.